 5. Construction Barriers in Hospitals: Your Questions Answered

 During renovations or remodeling, construction barriers in hospitals play a vital role in infection control.
 In order to perform the work, all parties involved must follow an Infection Control Risk Assessment (ICRA), a mandated multidisciplinary protocol that is implemented prior to the remodeling or renovation of healthcare facilities.
-The key questions on readers’ minds: What does ICRA for healthcare construction entail?
-What are infection control guidelines?
-What is the ICRA construction checklist?
-And why use ICRA certified barriers during all phases of construction?
+Of course, protocols raise questions.
 If you missed our August update, you can find the answers here.

 4. ASTM E119, ASTM E84 and Fire-Rated Barriers: What You Need to Know

 For occupied renovations conducted in hospital settings, national and/or regional jurisdictions often require a one-hour fire-rated temporary construction wall, especially if there’s no working sprinkler system in place.
 Requirements and testing specifications can vary by state, city, hospital, and even project – and they can get a little complicated.
-Given the uptick in questions from customers – driven by the growing awareness of fire-rated barrier requirements and the lack of available options – we asked Joshua Brackett (PE, SASHE, CHFM), our go-to fire safety expert, to weigh in on ASTM E119, ASTM E84 and fire-rated barriers.
+We asked Joshua Brackett (PE, SASHE, CHFM), our go-to fire safety expert, to weigh in on ASTM E119, ASTM E84 and fire-rated barriers.
 Find out what you need to know here.

 3. SRA and ICRA: New Developments in Healthcare Construction Safety